South-West: Kernow/Cornwall; Devon; Wilts, Swindon; Somerset, NE Som, BANES; Bristol, S Glos.

 Gloucestershire has its own separate "Glos & Oxon" webpage.

-➆ Folklife Societies, ➇ Folklife Studies & Institutions, ➈ Seasonal Celebrations - see our Folklife Traditions website
+--- ➆ Folklife Societies, ➇ Folklife Studies & Institutions, ➈ Seasonal Celebrations: Folklife Traditions website

-We're always glad to hear from enthusiasts who would like to join us … posted magazine (3 per year), news for up to 200 words for each of your news items!
+We're always glad to hear from enthusiasts who would like to join us at Folklife magazine (3 per year), for your news plus your Members' Directory listings.

 News pages below or download this PDF: